 None have the AAA or AA disposable batteries.
 This not only saves you money from having to buy batteries also more environmentally friendly.
 The all come with USB recharging cables you can either plug into your laptop/desktop or a wall outlet.

-Ideal rechargeable bike lights will give the most consistent beam brightness as the battery discharges.
+The better quality rechargeable bike lights will give you consistent beam brightness as the battery discharges.
 The cheaper bike lights give you a very short period of time in full bright mode then rapidly fade as the battery discharges.

 The better ones like the NiteRider Pro have much more even battery discharge and the light brightness is much more consistent.

 Best Brands For Bike Headlights